 - If a partner is available to assist, the blinds can be held up and rinsed with a shower sprayer for quicker soap removal.

-- Lay the blinds over a drying rack or outside on a clothesline until they are completely dried.
+- Lay the blinds over a drying rack, shower rod, or outside on a clothesline until they are completely dried.
 It can help to point a fan on the blinds if indoors to speed drying time and prevent water stains.

 - Attach them back onto the roller and reinstall them over the window.

 Spot Cleaning the Blinds